 |9.15am to 3.15pm|

-*The above 2 cohorts are for our non-accredited programmes, which are currently running for 3 days per week, Tuesday to Thursday over a 4 week period.
+*The above cohort is for our non-accredited programme, which currently runs for 3 days per week, Tuesday to Thursday over a 4 week period.

 Accredited programme: Future Carers Level 1 Certificate Progression (6 weeks)